bioinfocz/exp_heatmap/README.md

 ### chr2 / LCT locus (region-scoped reconstruction)

-The `run_1kg_chr2_lct_reconstruction.sh` script reconstructs the canonical lactase-persistence locus as a region-scoped public-data run.
-Because the main manuscript LCT figure uses an archived author-prepared bundle, the script does not try to re-run whole-chromosome compute; instead it filters chromosome 2 to the plotted LCT window plus 1 Mb of flanking sequence on each side before preparing and computing.
+The `run_1kg_chr2_lct_reconstruction.sh` script reconstructs the canonical lactase-persistence locus as a region-scoped public-data run.The script does not try to re-run whole-chromosome compute; instead it filters chromosome 2 to the plotted LCT window plus 1 Mb of flanking sequence on each side before preparing and computing.

 | Stage | Wall-clock |
 |-------|-----------:|